Image

 When Should I Call A Criminal Defense Lawyer?

-If you ever get in trouble with the police, you may think that if you “lay low” or say what they want to hear, you will be all right and they will not give you any more trouble.
-However, this situation happens rarely, if ever, and you should take any criminal investigation seriously and be ready to talk to a trusted St. Louis criminal defense lawyer at any time.
+If you are ever questioned by the police, you may think that if you “lay low” or say what they want to hear, you will be all right and they will not hassle you further.
+However, this is not always the case, and you should take any criminal investigation seriously and be ready to talk to a veteran St. Louis criminal defense lawyer at any time.

-It is wholly possible that you may not think that it is necessary to talk to a criminal defense lawyer, but calling one could greatly improve the outcome of your case.
-Here are a few scenarios where calling a Lafayette County defense lawyer is the right thing to do:
+It is 100% possible that you may not think you need to call a criminal defense lawyer, but calling one could vastly improve the outcome of your case.
+Here are a few scenarios where calling a Lafayette County defense lawyer is the right move to make:

-• When police “just want to ask questions”.
-If you were near the scene of a crime and had nothing at all to do with it, it’s safe to talk to the police.
-However, you still need to watch what you say, as the police did not directly witness the crime: after all, this is why they are talking to you in the first place.
-An inexperienced or excited officer could read your statement the wrong way and think that you are a person of interest.
-If police want your eyewitness account, ask them if you can make an appointment with the officer.
-This way, you can call an attorney, discuss what you saw and how you fit into the situation, and make sure what you tell the police leaves no doubt that you were just a bystander.
-If the facts of your case are less obvious and could lead to you being a person of interest, you may want to hire a criminal defense lawyer to protect your rights.
+• When officers “just want to ask questions”.
+If you were near a crime scene and were just passing through, it’s safe to talk to the police.
+However, you still need to watch what you say, as the police did not directly see what happened: after all, this is why they are looking for witnesses in the first place.
+A rookie or overzealous officer could take your account the wrong way and consider you a person of interest.
+If police want your witness statement, request if you can make an appointment with a detective.
+This way, you can call an attorney, discuss what you saw and how you were involved, and make sure what you tell the police clearly establishes that you were just a bystander.
+If the facts of your case are less obvious and could make you a suspect, you may want to hire a criminal defense lawyer to safeguard your rights.

 • When police want you to sign paperwork.
-Police cannot force you to do anything unless they have a reasonable hunch that you committed a crime.
-The Fourth Amendment to the Constitution grants you protection from unreasonable searches and seizures, and greatly curtails their power to get search warrants or force you to grant access to personal information.
-However, police will occasionally ask you to sign “releases”, which permit them to get blood work or scans to see if you had drugs or alcohol in your system.
-If the police want you to sign one of these documents, politely decline and request to speak with a lawyer.
-Voluntarily permitting the police to obtain access to these records, even if they did not have a legitimate reason to ask for them, automatically renders them admissible in court as evidence, so it is key to know your rights at all times.
+Police cannot order you to do anything unless they have a reasonable suspicion that you committed a crime.
+The Fourth Amendment to the Constitution grants you protection from unreasonable searches and seizures, and greatly limits their power to get search warrants or force you to grant access to personal data.
+However, police will occasionally ask you to sign “releases”, which permit them to get blood work or scans to see if you had drugs or alcohol in your bloodstream.
+If the police want you to sign one of these forms, politely refuse and request to talk with a lawyer.
+Voluntarily allowing the police to obtain access to these records, even if they did not have a good reason to ask for them, automatically makes them admissible in court as evidence, so it is critical to know your rights at all times.

 • When you have been arrested for a crime.
-This is the most obvious time you need a criminal defense lawyer in Lafayette County, MO.
-If you are ever taken into custody by the police, you should immediately invoke your right to remain silent, explain that you do not want to answer any questions without an attorney being present, and call a Lafayette County criminal defense lawyer who can help you stand up against charges and accusations.
+This is the most undoubtable time you need a criminal defense lawyer in Lafayette County, MO.
+If you are ever taken into custody by the police, you should immediately invoke your right to remain silent, tell them that you do not want to answer any questions without a lawyer by your side, and call a Lafayette County criminal defense lawyer who can help you defend yourself against charges and accusations.

 Fixing Traffic Tickets In Lafayette County, MO

-If there’s one thing that Lafayette County drivers do not like to see behind them, it’s the distinctive sight of police sirens pulling them over for something they did on the roads.
-Motorists all around Lafayette County, MO know that local municipal law enforcement uses traffic enforcement not to keep roads safe, but sometimes as additional revenue sources (especially if the municipality you are driving through has a dwindling property tax base, or indeed does not levy property tax on homeowners).
+If there’s one thing that Lafayette County drivers do not want to see on their rear bumper, it’s the unmistakable sight of police sirens pulling them over for a moving violation.
+Motorists all around Lafayette County, MO know that local municipal law enforcement uses traffic tickets not to promote good driving habits, but sometimes as a secondary revenue stream (especially if the town you are driving through has a declining property tax base, or indeed does not have a property tax at all).

-Being written a traffic ticket in Lafayette County, MO isn’t just a nuisance, it’s also a financial penalty.
-If you choose to pay your Lafayette County traffic ticket, you essentially plead guilty to the charges you were accused of and they go on your driving record.
+Getting a traffic ticket in Lafayette County, MO isn’t just a nuisance, it’s also a financial penalty.
+If you choose to pay your Lafayette County traffic ticket, you effectively plead guilty to the charges you were pulled over for and they go on your driving record.
 Depending on the degree of your offense, you could be looking at a suspension or revocation of your driver’s license, and your car insurance premiums will drastically increase.
-Tickets in general cannot be struck from your driving record for a minimum of three years, as well, meaning that if you are pulled over again during this window you could be looking at stiffer penalties.
+Tickets usually cannot be struck from your driving record for at least three years, as well, which means that if you are pulled over again during this window you could be subject to increased penalties.

-A growing number of Lafayette County drivers are choosing Combs Waterkotte as their Lafayette County traffic ticket lawyer, and for good reason.
-Combs Waterkotte brings unmatched legal intelligence to every one of its cases, even minor moving violations.
-Our firm works without rest to make sure that the charges on your traffic ticket are brought down to non-moving violations (which, after you’ve paid them, do not stay on your record or affect insurance rates) or have your ticket dismissed due to police not following proper procedure.
-Best of all, our premier Lafayette County traffic ticket lawyer services come at an exceptional value: just $49.99 for most cases, providing you access to first-rate legal services at a price you would not expect.
-If you have recently been written a traffic ticket in Lafayette County, MO and do not want it to hamper your driving record, call us now at (314) 900-HELP to speak with our firm and start the process of fixing your Lafayette County traffic ticket.
+An increasing number of Lafayette County drivers are choosing Combs Waterkotte as their Lafayette County traffic ticket lawyer, and for good reason.
+Combs Waterkotte brings unparalleled legal acumen to every one of its cases, even small moving violations.
+Our firm works without rest to make sure that the charges on your traffic ticket are reduced to non-moving violations (which, after you’ve paid them, do not stay on your record or affect insurance rates) or have your ticket dismissed due to police error.
+Best of all, our top-notch Lafayette County traffic ticket lawyer services come at an exceptional value, allowing you access to premier legal services at a price you can afford If you have recently been given a traffic ticket in Lafayette County, MO and do not want it to hamper your driving record, call us now at (314) 900-HELP to speak with our firm and begin the process of fixing your Lafayette County traffic ticket.

 Other cases we take on in Lafayette County, MO include:

-When you have been accused of a crime, from a simple traffic ticket for failing to properly signal to grave felonies, talk to a skilled Lafayette County, MO criminal defense lawyer at Combs Waterkotte first.
-Call us at (314) 900-HELP or contact us online to set up a free review of your case.
-Our firm is eager to talk with you at a time that fits your schedule to help you defend yourself against criminal charges and keep your precious reputation amongst your community.
+When you have been charged with a crime, from a small traffic ticket for not properly changing lanes to serious felonies, talk to a knowledgeable Lafayette County, MO criminal defense lawyer at Combs Waterkotte first.
+Call us at (314) 900-HELP or contact us online to book a free consultation.
+Our firm is ready to talk with you at any time to help you defend yourself against criminal charges and keep your hard-won reputation amongst family and friends.

 View Service Areas